guptapranabh/thermo-detect/README.md

 ## How to use

-- AFter pasting the link in your web browser, you should see a simple UI.
+- After pasting the link in your web browser, you should see a simple UI.

 - On the left, there is a box where you can upload a thermal video of the machinery you want to check.
   There are different videos provided in the `Videos for testing` folder for you to choose from.